Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Examples of Auctions

 \subsection{Single-slot and Multiple-slot Ad Auctions}

-\fakeItem {\em Single-Slot Ad Auctions:} A round corresponds to an ad impression, and there is a single ad slot available for each impression.
+\fakeItem {\em Single-Slot Ad Auctions:} A round corresponds to an ad impression, with a single ad slot available.
 An impression has a \emph{type} $\theta_t \in \Theta$; this type might describe, for example, a keyword being searched for, user demographics, intent prediction, etc. In each round $t$ the impression type $\theta_t$ is drawn independently from a distribution over types.
 Each agent $k$ has a fixed value function $v_k \colon \Theta \to \reals_{\geq 0}$ that maps each impression type to a value for being displayed.
 The value profile in round $t$ is then $\mathbf{v}_t = (v_1(\theta_t), \dotsc, v_n(\theta_t))$.
 A single ad can be displayed each round.
 We then interpret $x_{k,t} \in [0,1]$ as the probability that advertiser $k$ is allocated the ad slot, and an allocation profile $\mathbf{x}_t$ is feasible if and only if $\sum_k x_{k,t} \leq 1$.

 \fakeItem {\em Multiple-Slot Pay-per-click Ad Auctions:} We can generalize the previous example to allow multiple ad slots, using a polymatroid formulation due to \citep{goel2015polyhedral}.
 Impression types and agent values are as before, but we now think of there as being $m \geq 1$ slots available in each round, with click rates $1 \geq \alpha_1 \geq \dotsc \geq \alpha_{m} \geq 0$.
 If ad $k$ is placed in slot $i$, the value to agent $k$ is $v_k(\theta_t) \times \alpha_i$.
 That is, we think of $v_k(\theta_t)$ as representing both the advertiser-specific click rate (which can depend on the impression type) as well as the advertiser's value for a click.
 In this case we would take $v_{k,t} = v_k(\theta_t)$ and $x_{k,t} = \alpha_i$.
 The set of feasible allocation profiles $X \subseteq [0,1]^n$ is then a polymatroid: $\mathbf{x}_t \in X$ if and only if, for each $\ell \leq m$ and each $S \subseteq [n]$ with $|S| = \ell$, $\sum_{k \in S}x_{k,t} \leq \sum_{i = 1}^k \alpha_i$.